UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

 Your code will reside under the main code directory `<proteosim>` (also named source directory). `__init__.py` files tell Python that a directory should be treated as a module (so `import proteosim` works).
 They can be empty, but every package directory—including `tests/`—needs one.
 If you want certain functions to be part of the public API (e.g., `from proteosim import read_fasta`), import them in `proteosim/__init__.py` so users get a clean entry point.

 The `tests/` directory mirrors the modules in `proteosim/` with filenames prefixed by `test_`.
 This convention helps Pytest discover the right test suite automatically (`tests/test_file_handling.py` contains tests for `proteosim/file_handling.py`) and keeps your code and tests organized one-to-one.

+The `data` and `tutorials` directories are technically optional for package building.
+However, since proper documentation is part of package development and also part of the learning goals of this course, we will be including a tutorial workflow of your package which will be placed under `tutorials` and its input data will be located under `data`.

 Once the skeleton is in place, stage and commit the new directories with a descriptive commit message.